 Text and pictures by Severi Raja-aho

 Musrara is a district in Jerusalem, located on the north from the old city walls.
-It is bordered by road #1 that divides the city in half to western and eastern sides, Beit Yisrael to the north, a dominantly ultra-orthodox Jewish neighbourhood, and Jerusalem city hall to the west.
+It is bordered by road #1 that divides the city in half to western and eastern sides, Beit Yisrael to the north, a dominantly ultra-orthodox Jewish neighborhood, and Jerusalem city hall to the west.
 It is a site that can be considered as a microcosm of the history of Israeli civil society but it has also worked as a bridge between east and west Jerusalem.
 Because of the sensitive, space and cityscape have played a major role in how its residents have perceived the surrounding conflict.

 During the 19th century Jerusalem began to become overcrowded and the residents started to move outside the old city walls.
 One of the districts that was formed as a result of this settlement movement was Musrara.
 It was inhabited by newly emerging middle classes that were Muslim, Christian and Jewish alike.
 The war of 1948 changed dramatically demographics of Jerusalem as the city was divided into Jordanian east and Israeli west.
 Musrara became a battleground between the Jews and Muslims and the district was split by the green line that divided the city.
 Former residential area became part of Israeli side of the line, eastern side became part of Jordanian Jerusalem and the centre became a border area between the two.
 The only crossing point across the line in the city was in northern part of Musrara.
 Regardless of the peace agreement, conflict continued in the local level as snipers in both side continued to exchange fire across the district.
 Due to lack of social and public order the district became exposed to crime.